 5.4.10.
-Meridian Protection
+Meridian Option

 The Meridian Flip can be turn on or off.
 If the Meridian Flip is turned off, there are two more options: Meridian Protection ON or OFF.
+This function is available for 8406 hand controller firmware V1.10 or later.